iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - original images
 - regular posting

-# Node JS Notes
-- node js is like asp/php/flask
-- you can run .js files outside browser
-- give ability to use js in backend
-- npm is package manager like pip for node js
-- pakages are nothing but js libraries.

 # Flutter Notes
 - Framework to develop mobile/web apps
 - Everything is a widget